 - Can I Store My Cleaning Equipment and Leftover Fertilizer?
 If you own a landscaping or cleaning company, you may be looking for a location to store your cleaning materials or leftover fertilizer.
 Unfortunately, a storage unit is not a viable solution.
 These items are extremely hazardous and can pose a threat to you, other customers, our workers and our storage facilities.

 - What About Storing Fireworks, Gasoline or Other Items?
 Storing fireworks, gasoline, kerosene or other items that are explosive are illegal to be stored in a storage unit.
 It is not only dangerous to you and your storage unit, but any other customers and workers at the storage facility.

 - What About My Doomsday Survival Stockpile?
 Tying into the food storage rule, it is never a good idea to store liquids in your storage unit.
 As the plastic ages, the chance of a leak occurring increases.
 A leak in your storage unit can not only ruin items by saturating them, it can also create mold and mildew.
 Additionally, when a plastic bottle is heated, it releases BPA.
 When BPA is released into your water, it renders it undrinkable.

 Tri-Village Self Storage Has Storage Solutions in the Columbus Area

 The items that we do not allow in our self storage units are all either potentially dangerous to you, your storage unit, our customers or our workers.
 For all of your business ad household needs, Tri-Village Self Storage has a storage solution for you.
-We have popular storage unit sizes including the 5×5, 5×10 and 10×10 storage unit at our Downtown Columbus, OH, Grandview Heights, OH, Plain City, OH, Polaris, OH, Dublin, OH, and Powell, OH.
+We have popular storage unit sizes including the 5×5, 5×10 and 10×10 storage unit at our Downtown Columbus, OH, Grandview Heights, OH, Plain City, OH, Polaris, OH, and Dublin, OH.
 Our storage facilities have both climate controlled and traditional storage options.
 Contact us to rent a storage unit today!